 In the Fall of 2014 the company announced its Discretion cloud wireless glucose monitoring product concepts, which will be manufactured for the company according to spec by its Korean contract manufacturer.
 In April 2015 the company entered into discussions with HMD Biomedical, Inc. in Taiwan for the importing of HMD's FDA cleared "Cloudia," product as a placeholder until the company's Discretion Messenger product for children will be ready.
+We ended our discussions with HMD Biomedical in October 2016, after determining that the "Cloudia" product was not robustly developed enough for North American markets and to further develop this product would require another 510(k) approval from the U.S. FDA.
+The company was concerned that a revised "Cloudia" would be able to meet the more stringent ISO 15197:2013 and FDA Guidance 2014 requirements.
 To that end, the company's exclusive agent in Korea was contacted by the Korean government, who apparently are willing to finance the Discretion Messenger initiative through its advanced development, clinical trials and FDA prosecution.
-Different than, for example, an NIH grant, this grant from the Korean government, if accepted, would include investment in the contract manufacturer as well.
-The company has recently completed a spin-off of it's MD@Hand product, allowing diabetic users of the company's Discretion products to monitor and track their diabetes treatment and testing on their smart cell phones.
+Further, the company has locked down a distribution partner in Korea who has placed a substantial order for GenUltimate! for delivery during 4Q 2016 and again in 1Q 2017.
+Different than, for example, an NIH grant, this grant from the Korean government, if accepted by the company, would include investment in the company's contract manufacturer as well.
+The company has recently completed a further development of it's MD@Hand product, allowing diabetic users of the company's Discretion products to monitor and track their diabetes treatment and testing on their smart cell phones.
+The company plans to spin-off its other MD@Hand and Residenceware technologies in a larger M&A transaction now in process.

 We have received multiple inquiries from companies interested in perhaps collaborating with the company for the implementation of its cell phone centric technologies MD@Hand and MD@Work.
 However, the market available for products similar to MD@Hand and MD@Work has changed since its introduction in 2009.
 The legal challenges to the new health care law and the federal government's inability to enact regulations have altered the landscape, again.
 We remain in discussions with multiple concerns for the marketing of our MD@ products, and any agreement we may enter will require us to provide contract software programming, providing a new source of revenue for the company.
 In addition to any proposed partnerships, we continue to discuss alternative propositions with other interested companies ranging from clinical laboratories, service organizations owned or aligned with medical health insurers, a medical content provider and legacy healthcare systems companies.
 There remains sustained interest in our MD@ technology.
-All of our discussions are with companies are much larger than Decision Diagnostics.
 We may or may not entertain additional proposed partnerships for our implementation of the cell phone centric technologies, which has been hindered, as has the overall market, by the slow implementation of regulations, protocols and data formats by the Federal government, as well as a change in previously announced Federal government monetary incentives.